DimitriMenezes/aima-java-bayesNetwork/README.md

 ![alt tag](img/4.png)

-The var sports depends of the values of age and nationality:
+The var sports depends of the values of age and nationality.
+The product of age var length (a1,a2,a3) with nationality (b1,b2) and sports(c1 , c2) guarantee the 12 values of probability of the table.

 ![alt tag](img/5.png)